ur7ez/php-dev-env/README.md

 LAMP is abbreviate of Linux Apache MySQL/MariaDB PHP.

-That mean complete environment for development on PHP language.
+That means complete environment for development on PHP language.

 ## How to use

-Just copy docker-compose.yml from dist example
+Copy docker-compose.yml from dist example

     cp docker-compose.dist.yml docker-compose.yml

+If you plan to use this image in production - do not forget to modify php.ini accordingly in dockerfile step #3, e.g.:

+    RUN mv "$PHP_INI_DIR/php.ini-production" "$PHP_INI_DIR/php.ini"

-Then build
+Then build docker image

     docker-compose build

+after that we need to load images containers we created in our docker-compose.yml into our docker image:

+    docker-compose pull

-And run composition
+and run composition

     docker-compose up -d

-After this you may go to http://localhost or 127.0.0.1 and will see the NGINX default index page.
+After this you may go to http://localhost or 127.0.0.1 and will see the Apache (NGINX) default index page.

-Of course, you want to pass your PHP files to this composition, for this you need to overwrite strings like:
+Of course, you want to pass your PHP files to this composition, for this you need to overwrite (or add) strings like:

     - ./app:/var/www/html